-There are 49 States Members – 12 Constables and 37 Deputies.
+There are currently 49 elected States Members – 12 Constables and 37 Deputies.
 All 49 Members are elected on the same day.
 Voters choose their preferred candidate for Constable of their Parish and the individuals they want to represent them as Deputies of their constituency.

 Existing States Members can seek re-election, and new candidates are encouraged to come forward and stand for election too.